The 50 Most Dangerous Bugs in America

-Residents of the south central and midwestern United States, watch out.
-Lurking in your woods (and possibly even in your closets) are small, brown spiders with venom that can potentially make you sick and scar your skin.
-These arachnids, known as brown recluse spiders, aren’t vicious in nature, but come into contact with one by accident (say, for instance, if you roll over one in your sleep) and risk getting bitten.
-And while you’re looking out for your health, try these 15 Hacks to Apply Your Sunscreen More Easily.
+Residents of the south-central and midwestern United States, watch out.
+Lurking in your woods (and possibly even in your closets) are small, brown spiders with venom that can potentially make you sick and scar your skin, according to the University of Kentucky's College of Agriculture, Food, and Environment.
+These arachnids, known as brown recluse spiders, aren't vicious in nature, but come into contact with one by accident (say, for instance, if you roll over one in your sleep) and risk getting bitten.

 Red Harvester Ants